TimonLevy/Networking/Bigous Protocolous.md

 > #### `MODEL`
 >
-> This protocl uses a Controller-Agent model, and it operates on the UDP transport protocol.
+> This protocol uses a Controller-Agent model, and it operates on the UDP transport protocol.
 As to how it get's the information is pretty simple, every device on the network has a table called a `MIB` (Management Information Base).
 In the MIB will be a list of `Object identifiers`, `Objects` are like properties of the network device, an Object can be the name of the device or a routing table of a router.

 > #### `Server & Requests`
 >